-event log if for each paper there was an acceptance (activity I in Figure 1) or a rejection (activity J in Figure 1) but not both.
-To formulate this both temporal and logical operators are used: <> is the syntax for the temporal operator eventually ($\Diamond F$), <-> denotes "if and only if", and ! is the negation.
+The goal of the LTL language is to specify properties.
+Properties are described using the formula construct.
+Formulas may be nested and can have parameters.
+To hide formulas that are only used indirectly, the subformula construct should be used.
+Table 2 describes five formulas and two subformulas.
+Lines 13-14 specify a formula without any parameters.
+The property holds for a given event log if for each paper there was an acceptance (activity I in Figure 2) or a rejection (activity J in Figure 2) but not both.
+To formulate this both temporal and logical operators are used: $\langle \rangle$ is the syntax for the temporal operator eventually $(\Diamond F)$, $\langle - \rangle$ denotes "if and only if", and ! is the negation.
 Line 14 uses the shorthand activity defined in Line 11 twice. activity == "accept" is true if the WorkflowModelElement attribute of the current event points to the acceptance activity.
 Hence, <>(activity == "accept") holds if the acceptance activity was executed.
 Similarly, <>(activity == "reject") holds if the rejection activity was executed.
-Using <-> and ! we can formulate that exactly one of these two should hold.
+Using $\langle - \rangle$ and ! we can formulate that exactly one of these two should hold.
 The formula accept_or_reject_but_not_both can be evaluated for each case in the log.
 If it holds for all cases, it holds for the entire log.

-Lines 16-18 define the property that any decision (activity H in Figure 1) should be directly followed by a rejection (J), acceptance (I) or invitation (K).
-The following logical and temporal operators are used to achieve this: [] to denote the always operator $(\Box F)$, \rightarrow for implication, $0$ denote the next time operator $(\Box F)$, and \bigvee for the logical or.
-The part [] ($(activity == "decide" -> states that it should always be the case that if the current activity is decide, the following should hold.
-The second part starts with <math>0$ to indicate that immediately after the decision step the current activity should be of one of the three mentioned.
+Lines 16-18 define the property that any decision (activity H in Figure 2) should be directly followed by a rejection (J), acceptance (I) or invitation (K).
+The following logical and temporal operators are used to achieve this: [] to denote the always operator $(\Box F)$, \neg for implication, $0$ denote the next ime operator $(\bigcirc F)$, and \backslash for the logical or.
+The part [] ((activity == "decide" \neg states that it should always be the case that if the current activity is decide, the following should hold.
+The second part starts with $0$ to indicate that immediately after the decision step the current activity should be of one of the three mentioned.

 The formula specified in lines 23-27 uses the parameterized subformula defined in lines 20-21.
 The subformula states whether at some point in time activity a was executed by person p.
 Note that both parameters are typed through the declarations in the top part of Table 2.
 Formula not_the_same_reviewer calls the subformula six times to express the requirement that no reviewer should review the same paper twice.
-In terms of Figure 1: activities B, D, and F should be executed by different people.
+In terms of Figure 2: activities B, D, and F should be executed by different people.
 Note that universal quantification over the set people involved is used (cf. forall[p:person | ...) where person is renamed in Line 9 and declared to be a set type in Line 2.
+Table 2.
+Some LTL formulas for the running example.